MA Broadcast Production

 You will gain hands on experience in our state-of-the-art TV and Radio studios from lecturers who are active in industry and you will get a thorough practical and theoretical understanding of the modern media landscape.

 This MA is designed to equip graduates for a career in modern media broadcasting.

-What is Broadcast Production for Radio + Television?
+What is Broadcast Production?

-This is a hands on MA in broadcast production for anyone who wants to develop the skills necessary to excel as a modern broadcaster.
+This is a hands on MA in Broadcast Production for anyone who wants to develop the skills necessary to excel as a modern broadcaster.
 Students will learn production skills in radio and podcast production, online distribution, single-camera and multi-camera television.